wlaub/vcv/README.md

   * Procue a pulse on the gate output on every clock edge.
   * Enabled button lights up blue and flashes white on clock edges

+TODO:
+* Refactor the code so that it doesn't suck
+  * I would like to be able to reuse the logic for a multichannel version with different clocks on each button.
+  * Or maybe update this version so a polyphonic clock input applies a different clock to each button
+  * Right now the code is very, umm, terrible

 ### Cobalt I